RpDp-git/komoot-eink-navigator/README.md

 Why this design?

-The navigation app keeps the display ON during operation.
+The navigation app keeps the phone display ON during operation.
 It is hard on the battery life especially when we need to keep it maximum brightness for visibility in outdoor conditions.
 This companion device solves both these issues by implementing a low power design that has greater visibility in bright outdoor conditions.

 ![alt text](https://github.com/RpDp-git/komoot-eink-navigator/blob/master/sampledisplay.jpeg)